Joint Health Basics: Understanding Arthritis Symptoms, Causes, Treatments and More

 Signs will also vary based on factors that include your:

-It’s usual for people with some forms of arthritis to develop a low-grade fever during a flare-up period when symptoms are stronger, especially if the condition is related to autoimmune causes.
+It’s usual for people with some form of arthritis to develop a low-grade fever during a flare-up period when symptoms are stronger, especially if the condition is related to autoimmune causes.
 If your fever persists or your fever spikes, you should see a doctor as soon as possible because you may be experiencing an underlying infection.

 It’s essential to see a doctor if you experience symptoms of arthritis — you need a definitive answer about what’s causing your condition.
 While the cause might simply be related to aging, you’ll also want your doctor to double-check to determine whether other causes are possible.
 Other conditions can produce symptoms that are similar to arthritis.
 Knowing what’s causing your symptoms can help your doctor develop an effective treatment plan.
 Conditions that can produce symptoms that mirror arthritis include: